Ynn/holy-order-of-tab/content/posts/tabulay/_index.md

 #### **What is TabULay?**
-TabULay, short for **Tab Layout**, is the revolutionary keyboard layout that eliminates all distractions by replacing every single key with the **Tab key**.
+TabULay, short for **Tab Ultimate Layout**, is the revolutionary keyboard layout that eliminates all distractions by replacing every single key with the **Tab key**.
 No letters, no numbers, no pesky symbols—just **pure Tab power** at your fingertips.

 With TabULay, you’ll never struggle to find the right key again.
 Why waste time pressing other keys when the **Tab** key can do it all?
 Forget about Dvorak, Colemak, or other so-called “efficient” layouts—TabULay is the only layout that guarantees total consistency and muscle memory.